Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 There is also the ‘weak wall effect’.
 Certain sections of this canyon have fragile and easily eroded sidewalls.
 Steep sidewalls made of soft rock layers and loose sand can easily give way during rainstorms.
 These collapses cause the canyon to widen in large segments — a process called mass wasting.
 The result is a canyon that grows in sudden bites.

 Sidewalls composed of soft sedimentary rock can’t resist the undercutting.
-Here the floods have been steadily nibbling away at the base of the sidewall above Dave's head.
+Here, the floods have been steadily nibbling away at the base of the sidewall above Dave's head.
 It's just a matter of time before gravity takes over and more of the sidewall sloughs off to continue the canyon widening process.

 Here Dave and Susan are engaged in a deep conversation as he preps to lead his first FODM hike.
 Both Susan and Ada are exceptional mentors for both new and seasoned hike leaders.
 As anticipated by everyone, Dave was great.

 It's not quite as impressive as spider traps, but Dave and I managed to find an abandoned hummingbird nest 7 to 10 feet above the ground in a creosote bush.
-The nest is made of soft materials like moss, lichen, and fur, bound together with spider silk.
+The nest is made of soft materials like moss, lichen, and fur that are bound together with spider silk.
 The spider silk helps the nest expand as the hatchlings grow.
 Hummingbirds choose locations like this that offer both shelter from the elements and camouflage from predators.

-The power of water can be fickle; occasionally the second canyon would unexpectedly narrow and ...
+The power of water can be fickle; occasionally, the second canyon would unexpectedly narrow and ...

 ...at times become slot-like.